CAFapi/caf-common/container-cert-script/README.md

 # Container Cert Script

-The container cert script contains CAcert installation scripts for installing Java security certificates primarily for use in [CAF](http://cafapi.github.io/) service development and installation of the certificates in Docker containers.
+The container cert script project contains CAcert installation scripts primarily for use in [CAF](http://cafapi.github.io/) service development and installation of the certificates in Docker containers.

-It also contains an install script for installing SSL keystore.
+`install-ca-cert-java.sh` installs Java security certificates. `install-keystore-tomcat.sh` installs SSL keystore for tomcat and the `install-ca-cert.sh` installs into the OS certificate store.

 ## Usage

-If your project's parent pom is [CAF Parent](../caf-parent) then add the dependency below, otherwise specify a version number.

 To install the scripts in a container, add the following dependency to your container's pom: